pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step2.md

 ### Check

-Before moving to the next step, cd into the `/root/example-provider-dredd` directory and run the provider to see if it starts:
+Before moving to the next step, cd into the `/root/example-provider-dredd` directory and run the provider to see if it starts.

+The tutorial environment should have installed 2 projects and their dependencies.
+Once the terminal process completes you can run:

 1. `cd /root/example-provider-dredd`{{execute}}
+1. `npm i`{{execute}}
 1. `npm start`{{execute}}

 Open up a separate terminal and run the following command: